- slide 1 of 5

 Here are some other ideas for incorporating alliteration activities into your lessons:

 1. Students can write an alliteration using the beginning letter of either their first or last name.

 2. When the assignment calls for writing sentences using spelling words or reading vocabulary, have the students add some alliteration to the sentence.
 It does not have to be the entire sentence but perhaps two words within the sentence.

 3. Find a picture in a book or magazine and write a sentence/paragraph about it including some alliteration.

 4. Students and teacher sit in a circle.
 Teacher calls out a noun and go around the circle thinking of a word to go with it that demonstrates alliteration.
 Sample: Teacher's word is "cat".
 Students could answer with adjectives: clever, curious, cautious, cranky, careless, cuddly,courageous,calico, or verbs: cried,cuddled,climbed,crouched,cowered,cradled,clawed.
 A resulting sentence could be: The curious cat clawed the clothes in the laundry basket.

-5. Use author Shel Silverstein's poetry for examples of alliteration.
+5. Use author Shel Silverstein's poetry for more examples of alliteration in literature.

 - slide 5 of 5

 The main lesson in these alliteration activities may seem a little outrageous for everyday writing but it serves a purpose.
 In a fun way your students will learn about alliteration and how it can spice up their writing.
 It will encourage them to add colorful words to their sentences.
 Take the time to point out and praise usage of this technique in the work they do.
 Their scintillating sentences will liven up the time you spend reading their work,too!